vedant-manelkar/Genre-Identifier/README.md

-# Genre-Identifier
+# Song Genre Classifier
-This website will allow you to identify the genre of the audio file you upload.
+This website will identify the genre of the song you upload.

+## Team Members:
+* Gitika Jha
+* Manashree Jhawar
+* Vedant Manelkar